 Work is conducted on several Helping Our Land Heal projects each year.
 The first of those was a pilot study completed in 2015 at Ellanor C. Lawrence Park in Chantilly.
 The Natural Resources Branch of the Park Authority's Resource Management Division oversees these projects.

 The Helping Our Land Heal Program includes 20 projects on 200 acres at 12 different parks.
 15 projects are in the installation phase and 5 installations have been completed as of October 2021.
 After installation, on-going maintenance is required to keep these project areas in healthy condition.

 The map below shows the locations of Helping Our Land Heal ecosystem restoration projects and a description of each project follows.

 Poplar Ford Park is a 439-acre park in Centreville, VA.
-Poplar Ford contains upland forest, floodplain forest, and large meadows.
-Poplar Ford Park is one of the few parks in Fairfax County with meadows extensive enough to support grassland birds.
-The restoration projects aims to restore 44 acres of degraded meadow to high-quality native grassland, and enhance 25 acres of existing shrubland and wet meadow habitat.
-Increasing habitat size and quality for native grassland birds is a major goal of the project.
+Poplar Ford contains upland forest, floodplain forest and large meadows.
+The park is one of the few in Fairfax County with meadows extensive enough to support grassland birds.
+The restoration project aims to restore 44 acres of degraded meadow to high-quality native grassland and to enhance 25 acres of existing shrubland and wet meadow habitat.
+Increasing habitat size and quality for native grassland birds is a major project goal.
 Restoration methods include removing invasive species, removing eastern red cedar thickets, prescribed fire, soil nutrient restoration, and seeding native grassland plants with a no-till seed drill.
 This project began in 2015, and FCPA's Natural Resources Branch earned a 2019 FCPA Trailblazers Award for Best Project.